 Deciding the itinerary of your first trip to Europe is something exciting.
-The continent is not too big, but is, for sure, full of different countries, cultures, history and amazing landscapes.
+The continent is not too big, but is, for sure, full of different countries, cultures, and amazing landscapes.
 Organizing a trip to a place that you’ve never been before might be overwhelming.
 So many options!
-Where to get start with?
+Where to get started with?
 When is the best season to travel?
 What countries should I include in my itinerary?
-Let me try to make your life easier by telling you what works for me when I have to plan a trip around Europe (or anywhere else).
+Let me try to make your life easier by telling you what works for me when I have to plan a trip to Europe (or anywhere else).

 Know the seasons

 Of course, the decision depends on the destination you are heading to.
 If the plan is to see snowy cities, then winter is the time to go.
 If you want to go to beach spots, then summer it is.
 Also, if you choose to travel during the low season, you might find great deals because everything gets cheaper out of season.

 One country or as many as you can?

 That’s a question that only you can answer.
 Think about it, it’s your first time in the old continent, would you rather see as many countries as you can or focus deeply in one or two countries?
 There is no right or wrong here; it’s all about what is more interesting to you.
 I’ve done both types of travel, the crazy one when you try to visit as many places as you can, and also the “one country trip.”